 - In a large pot (that has a tight fitting lid) heat olive oil over medium heat.
 Add onion and garlic, sauté 3-4 minutes until slightly translucent.

-- Add rice and sauté 1-2 minute to slightly toast the rice.
+- Add the rice and sauté 1-2 minute to slightly toast the rice.

 - Add the seasoning packet, diced tomatoes, water and oregano to the pot.
-Stir and cover to bring to boil.
+Stir and cover, then to bring to boil.

-- Once boiling leave lid on, reduce heat to low, and cook for 10 minutes (do not open lid or stir during this time).
+- Once the pot is boiling leave lid on, reduce heat to low, and cook for 10 minutes (do not open lid or stir during this time).

 *This may be left out or substituted with a dash of cumin and coriander.
 I have not had trouble finding it at the store (it can be found at Walmart), there is a picture above in the post to help you out.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 4 Serving Size: 1/4 of the dish

 Amount Per Serving: Calories: 78Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 0mgSodium: 154mgCarbohydrates: 15gFiber: 1gSugar: 2gProtein: 2g